D\'{e}vissage for Waldhausen K-theory: Single Type D e vissage

 We recall Quillen's d\'evissage theorem for the $K$-theory of abelian categories.

-\begin{theorem}[Quillen \cite{Qu}, D\'{e}vissage] Let $\mathcal C$ be an abelian category and $\mathcal A$ a full exact abelian subcategory which is closed in $\mathcal C$ under subobjects and quotients.
+\begin{theorem}[Quillen \cite{Qu}, D\'{e}vissage] Let $\mathcal C$ be an abelian category and let $\mathcal A \subset \mathcal C$ be a full exact abelian subcategory which is closed in $\mathcal C$ under subobjects and quotients.
 Suppose that every object $C \in \mathcal C$ admits a finite filtration

 such that $C_i / C_{i-1} \in \mathcal A$ for all $i = 1, \cdots, n$.
 Then the inclusion $\mathcal A \hookrightarrow \mathcal C$ induces a homotopy equivalence $K(\mathcal A) \stackrel{\simeq}{\to} K(\mathcal C)$. \end{theorem}